 Meetings International (Meetings Int.) is a global leader in producing high quality conferences, meetings, workshops and symposia in all major fields of science, technology and medicine.
 Since its inception, Meetings Int. has been associated with national and international associations, corporations and high level individuals, dedicated to host world class conferences and events.
 Meetings Int. supports broad scope research and peer review at a broad range of specialists around the world.

 The conference theme "Novel Perspectives on Nephrology and Renal Care" that focuses to share novel approaches related to nephrology and exploring the challenges concerning excellence in renal research and advancements.

-Nephrology Conference is an extraordinary event designed for Nephrologists and international medical health professionals to facilitate the dissemination and application of research findings related to nephrology and all the associated research areas.
-The conference invites participants from universities, clinical research institutions and diagnostic companies to share their research experiences on all aspects of this rapidly expanding field and thereby, providing a showcase of the latest techniques.
+Nephrology Conferences and Kidney Disease Meetings from Meetings International are extraordinary events designed for Nephrologists and international medical health professionals to facilitate the dissemination and application of research findings related to nephrology and all the associated research areas.
+Nephrology Conference from Meetings International invites participants from universities, clinical research institutions and diagnostic companies to share their research experiences on all aspects of this rapidly expanding field and thereby, providing a showcase of the latest techniques.

 World Nephrology Congress | Nephrology Conference | Renal Care Conference | Kidney Disease Conference | Medical Conference | CME Conference

 Nephrology is a specialty of medicine that worries about the investigation of kidney function, kidney issues, the treatment of kidney issues and renal substitution treatment (dialysis and kidney transplantation).
 Fundamental conditions that influence the kidneys and foundational issues that happen because of kidney problems are additionally considered in nephrology.
 A specialist who is expert in nephrology may call themselves a nephrologist or renal doctor.